Can Sex Offenders Travel?

-When moving from the United States to another country, federal sex offender guidelines will apply.
-Unlike the Michigan state law, the federal law is much stricter.
+When moving from the United States to another destination country, federal sex offender guidelines will apply.
+Unlike the Michigan state law, the federal law has its own rules and are much stricter.

 For instance, any registered sex offender traveling from the United States to another country must notify law enforcement within at least 21 days prior to travel.
 It’s also important to note that reporting your international travel should be done regardless of the time you plan to be away.
 That means if you are traveling to Mexico to enjoy cocktails on those pristine beaches for just five days, you’ll still be required to notify the law enforcement 21 days before travel.

 What makes international travel much more difficult is the issuance of passports.
-Under the International Megan’s Law ((22 USC 212b)), a registered sex offender may not get a passport unless they have a unique identifier of who they are.
+International Megan’s Law (22 USC 212b), requires registered sex offenders to have a unique identifier of who they are in order to obtain a passport.
 Even worse, offenders whose passports lack the marker identifying them for the sex offenses they’ve been convicted for could have their passports revoked.

 Can Sex Offenders Travel?

 It is important to bear in mind that complying with the federal sex offender guidelines is never enough.
-Many countries have varying policies, and it’s not uncommon for you to travel to a certain country only for you to be denied entry.
+Many other countries have varying policies and handles visiting sex offenders differently, so it’s not uncommon for you to travel to a certain country only for you to be denied entry.

 While being detained in an airport with all your suitcases may seem frustrating, there can be far more serious implications than that.
 For example, you risk a prison sentence of 4 to 10 years and a fine of $2,000 to $10,000, especially if you are convicted for deliberately failing to register or update your information with the authorities.